stchris/passage/README.md

 ## Walkthrough

-`passage` assumes a storage folder, whose current default is `~/.local/share/passage/entries/`.
+`passage` creates a storage folder, whose current default depends on the OS family, for a given username `user`:

+Linux: `/home/user/.local/share/passage/`
+mac OS: `/Users/user/Library/Application Support/`
+Windows: `C:\Users\user\AppData\Roaming\passage\data`

 You can create this folder by running `passage init` once.

-> Note: this might not work on Windows and will be adressed by [Issue #3](https://github.com/stchris/passage/issues/3).

 Now let's create a new entry with `$ passage new`: